-The PSG is a true DC to 6 GHz low phase noise, low harmonics, and low spur synthesizer that uses a hybrid synthesizer architecture comprising of phase lock loops, harmonic generation, and DDS functions.
-Coarse tuning is accomplished by PLL and harmonic generators, while fine tuning is accomplished with the variable modulus DDS, providing exact frequency generation with resolution of 1 mHz.
-Isolation between the internal oscillators, their mixed IF products, harmonics, and inter-modulation products is accomplished by internal EMI sealed cavities, resulting in improved overall phase noise performance and reduction of spurious signal content of this compact size frequency synthesizer.
-Synthesized signals reference an internal 10 MHz OCXO clock, or an external 10 MHz reference.
+The UHFS is a 160 MHz to 40 GHz low phase noise, low harmonics, low sub-harmonics, and low spur synthesizer that uses a hybrid synthesizer architecture comprising of phase lock loops, harmonic generation, and a DDS functions.
+Coarse tuning is accomplished by PLL and harmonic generators, while fine tuning is accomplished with the variable modulus DDS, providing exact frequency generation with resolution of 1 Hz.
+Isolation between the internal oscillators, their mixed IF products, harmonics, and inter-modulation products is accomplished by internal EMI sealed cavities, resulting in improved the overall phase noise performance and reduction of spurious signal content of this compact size frequency synthesizer.
+Synthesized signals are either referenced to an internal 10 MHz OCXO clock, or an external 10 MHz reference source.
+However, for hardware versions F or higher, the external reference can either by 10 MHz or 100 MHz.
+Additionally, a selectable path allows an external reference source to bypass the VCXO and drives the heart of the synthesizer directly.
+This options improves the phase drift between units that shared a common reference, thus improving the phase coherency between units.